zhiboli-github-com/test.github.io/_pages/about.md

 👨🏻‍💻 I'm a PhD student working on the near-surface wind speed change at Regional Climate Group [(RCG)](http://rcg.gvc.gu.se/) in University Gothenburg, supervised by Prof [Deliang Chen](http://rcg.gvc.gu.se/dc/).

-🔬 My research interests are wind speed change and wind energy, my work aims to find the potential causes to changes in in wind speed and wind extreme events, using a combination of observationas, reanalysis and simulation models.
+🔬 My research interests are wind speed change and wind energy, my work aims to find the potential causes to changes in wind speed and wind extreme events, using a combination of observationas, reanalysis and simulation models.

 📽️ Collaborations are welcome.